-Attribute Description Possible values Ascend-Require-Auth (201) Indicates whether the MAX requires additional authentication after CLID authentication or called-number authentication.
+Attribute Description Possible values Ascend-PW-Lifetime (208) Indicates on a per-user basis the number of days that a password is valid.
+Integer.
+The default is the value of Lifetime-In-Days from the Ascend dictionary.
+Ascend-Require-Auth (201) Indicates whether the MAX requires additional authentication after CLID authentication or called-number authentication.
 Called-number authentication is also known as Dialed Number Information Service (DNIS) authentication.
-Not-Require-Auth (0) Require-Auth (1) The default value is Not-Require- Auth.
+Not-Require-Auth (0) Require-Auth (1) The default value is Not-Require-Auth.
 Ascend-Receive-Secret (215) Specifies a value that the RADIUS server uses to authenticate incoming calls from a user while his or her token is cached and alive.
 The cached token resides on the MAX during the initial security-card authentication process.
 Text string containing up to 20 characters.
 The default value is null.
 Ascend-Send-Auth (231) Specifies the authentication protocol that the MAX requests when initiating a connection using PPP or MP+ encapsulation.
 The answering side of the connection determines which authentication protocol, if any, the connection uses.
 Send-Auth-None (0) Send-Auth-PAP (1) Send-Auth-CHAP (2) The default value is Send-Auth-None.
 Ascend-Send-Passwd (232) Specifies the password that the MAX sends to the remote end of a connection on outgoing calls.
 Text string containing up to 20 characters.
 The default value is null.
 Ascend-Send-Secret (214) Specifies that the system encrypts the password when passing it between the RADIUS server and the MAX on outgoing calls.
 Text string containing up to 20 characters.
 The default value is null.
-Ascend-Token-Expiry (204) Sets the lifetime of a cached token in minutes-that is, the lifetime of hand- held security card authentication.
+Ascend-Token-Expiry (204) Sets the lifetime of a cached token in min- utes-that is, the lifetime of hand-held security card authentication.
 Integer.
 The default value is 0 (zero).
 This setting specifies that token caching is not allowed.
 Ascend-Token-Idle (199) Specifies the maximum length of time in minutes a cached token can remain alive between authentications if a call is idle.
 Integer.
-By default, the token remains alive until the value of Ascend-Token- Expiry is reached.
-Ascend-Token-Immediate (200) Establishes how RADIUS treats the password it receives from a login-user when the user profile specifies a hand- held security card server.
+By default, the token remains alive until the value of Ascend-Token-Expiry is reached.
+Ascend-Token-Immediate (200) Establishes how RADIUS treats the password it receives from a login-user when the user profile specifies a hand-held security card server.
 Tok-Imm-No (0) Tok-Imm-Yes (1) The default value is Tok-Imm-No.